Here are the Most Productive Vegetables to Grow in Pots to have a bountiful harvest for your family while saving trips to the grocery store!

 Best Vegetables to Grow in Pots

 Without a doubt, tomatoes are the most productive vegetables you can grow in pots.
-Tomatoes need ample sun (5-6 hours minimum).
-The pot size depends on the type of tomatoes you are growing.
-In containers, growing dwarf varieties of determinate type is best.
-You should also try cherry tomatoes for higher yield.
+Tomatoes need ample sun (five to six hours minimum).
+In containers, growing dwarf varieties of determinate type are better.

 4. Peppers and Chillies

-Peppers and chillies are super productive and excellent candidates for growing in containers.
+Peppers and chilies are super productive and excellent candidates for growing in containers.
 They look great in pots and need a sunny and warm place to thrive.
-If you keep the pot in a sunny spot and provide right soil and fertilize the plant time to time it will fruit heavily.
-A large pot that is atleast 12 inches deep is optimum.

-Radishes are one of the quickest growing vegetables and suitable for container vegetable gardening as you can also grow them in small and wide pots.
-A planter that is just 6 inches deep is enough but if you want to grow larger varieties use 8-10 inches deep pot.
-Allow 3 inches of space between each plant.
+Radishes are one of the quickest growing vegetables and suitable for container gardening as you can also grow them in small and wide pots.
+If you want to grow larger varieties, use an 8-10 inches deep pot.

 6. Asian Greens